-Turns out I’m sitting in the exact same coffee shop where I wrote my last post (you know, about the Irish countryside!?)
-Yup, here I am, again.
+Turns out I’m sitting in the exact same coffee shop where I wrote my last post (you know, about the Irish countryside?)
+Well, here I am, again.
 And this time I am excited to share thoughts on the last leg of our Ireland adventure.
 I’m curious to know your thoughts, because for me, I’ve definitely saved the best for last.

-Hey, don’t judge the selfie below.
+And hey, please don’t judge the selfie below.
 We had been in the car driving for eight solid hours to get to these cliffs.
-So, there was no question we had to document this moment!
+So there was no question we had to document this moment!

 While my mom might not feel the same when she read this, I was so relieved to see there were no fences along the span of the cliffs.
 To me, having the freedom to creep up as much as you wanted to the steep edges made you feel even more connected to nature.

 Having the opportunity to take in the gorgeous scenery of the Cliffs of Moher had to have been one of my all-time favorite memories of our entire trip.
 Maybe even of my life.
-It was one of those moments where you have to pinch yourself to prove this is real life.
+It was one of those moments where you have to pinch yourself to prove this is real, not a dream.
 And after exploring this breathtaking portion of Ireland, there is absolutely no doubt, this is God’s country.

 If you’d like to read even more about the Cliffs of Moher, check out this post I wrote on POPSUGAR!